GeorgeVandenberghe-NOAA/simstack/README.md

 git clone https://github.com/George.Vandenberghe-NOAA/simstack
 cd simstack
 tar -xvf $SOMEWHERE.LOCAL
-sh -x make.fromdist.sh (it's make.all.sh with the dist gits removed)
+sh -x scr/make.fromdist.sh (it's make.all.sh with the dist gits removed)

 1b.
 It is possible for the build from contents in dists to fail since some distributions (gFTL) do internal gits inside cmake at build time)